juspay/hyperswitch-docs/features/payment-flows-and-management/fraud-blocklist.md

 ## How does Blocklist work at Hyperswitch?

 Currently we support blocking three types of resources i.e. card numbers (payment instrument), card bin, and extended card bin.
+But before using any of these features.
+We need to enable our Blocklist Guard.

 ### For Card Bin and Extended Card Bin: